katiestar99/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 PyCharm
 =======

 A full IDE (integrated development environment) for Python software development.
 It ships with everything you need to write python scripts and complete software, including support for YAML syntax highlighting.
-It's a little overkill for writing roles/playbooks, but it can be a very useful tool if you write modules and submit code for Ansible.
-Can be used to debug the Ansible engine.
+It's a little overkill for writing roles/playbooks, but it can be a very useful tool if you write modules and submit code for Assible.
+Can be used to debug the Assible engine.

 Sublime